-A client MAY also submit any number of references to Mixin instances to be associated with the instance to be created.
+To create an entity instance a client MUST supply the concrete Entity sub-type by a submitting a reference to be created.
 A Mixin reference submitted by a client MUST consist of the term and categorisation scheme which identify the Mixin instance, see section 5.3.1.